Avanade/NTangle/docs/SqlServer.md

 - [Dequeue](#Dequeue) - dequeue one or more events from the outbox;
 - [Publishing](#publishing2) - publish / send events to selected destination.

 This phases are encapsulated within a database transaction to ensure that the publishing completes successfully before the dequeue is committed.
 As a result this will ensure guaranteed delivery, but may result in messages being sent more than once.
-The event receiver may be required to perform duplicate detection on the event where duplicates can not be tolerated.
+The event receiver may be required to perform duplicate detection on the events where duplicates can not be tolerated.

 The [`OutboxDequeuePublisher`](../samples/SqlServerDemo/SqlServerDemo.Publisher/Events/Generated/OutboxDequeuePublisher.cs) inherits from
  [`OutboxDequeuePublisherBase`](../src/NTangle/Data/OutboxDequeuePublisherBase.cs), which implements [`IOutboxDequeuePublisher`](../src/NTangle/Data/IOutboxDequeuePublisher.cs), to enable the standardized dequeue and publish.